vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-av-performance-issues-with-wprui.md

 1. Run the MDE Client Analyzer using [Live Response or locally](/defender-endpoint/run-analyzer-windows).

 > [!TIP]
 > Before starting the trace, make sure the issue is reproducible.
-Additionally, close any applications that do not contribute to the reproduction of the issue.
+Additionally, close any applications that don't contribute to the reproduction of the issue.

 1. Run the MDE Client Analyzer with the -a and -v switches